openllb/hlb/docs/reference.md

 !!! info "<span class='hlb-type'>string</span> <span class='hlb-variable'>pattern</span>"
 	a list of patterns for files that should not be synced.

 Sync only files that do not match any of the excluded patterns.
+If local path is for a file, then exclude patterns are ignored.

 #### <span class='hlb-type'>option::local</span> <span class='hlb-name'>followPaths</span>(<span class='hlb-type'>string</span> <span class='hlb-variable'>path</span>)